 Financial incentives for solar customers in Maine.

-Solar electric systems in Maine benefit from a 26% federal tax credit.
-Solar customers can take 26% of the total cost for their solar electric system and use it as a credit to pay down their federal tax bill.
-The 26% federal tax credit is available for systems installed through the end of 2022.
-In 2023 the tax credit is scheduled to be reduced to 22% and the tax credit is currently scheduled to expire at the end of 2024.
-The good news is that the tax credit has been extended in the past and there is strong support to extend it in the future.
+Solar electric systems and battery backup benefit from a 30% federal tax credit.
+Solar customers can take 30% of the total cost for their solar electric system and use it as a credit to pay down their federal tax bill.
+The 30% federal tax credit is available for systems installed through the end of 2032.
+In 2033 the tax credit is scheduled to be reduced to 26%, to 22% in 2034, and the tax credit is currently scheduled to expire at the end of 2034.

 Are solar panels a good investment?

 Once the system pays for itself, your cost of electricity is essentially free.
-And from day one, your solar electric system saves you money in avoided electrical costs and protects you from ever-increasing Central Maine Power (CMP) rates!
+And from day one, your solar electric system saves you money in avoided electrical costs and protects you from ever-increasing utility rates!

 What to look for in a solar installer

-It’s important to note that cost should not be the only factor for settling on a particular company.
+It’s important to note that cost should not be the only factor in settling on a particular company.
 Solar is a 25-year commitment, and part of what you’re paying for is which company will support you best before, during, and after the installation.
-A “cheap” installation could end up costing you more money in the long term from low-quality products and installation.
+A “cheap” installation could cost you more money in the long term from low-quality products and installation.
 Every customer wants a company with caring and skilled staff who are quick to respond.
 The best solar installers have a collaborative team of caring and qualified staff who work together with customers during each step of the project.

 The best way to see what a solar electric system will cost for your home is to schedule a Free Solar Assessment.

 At Maine Solar Solutions, our goal is to empower you to make an informed decision.
 Knowledge is power.
-The easiest thing to do to get customized pricing for a solar installation at your home is to sign up for one of our informative, free, no-obligation solar consultations today.
+To get customized pricing for a solar installation at your home, the easiest thing to do is sign up for one of our informative, free, no-obligation solar consultations today.